THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

         \Psi : SE(3)\times T^*S^2\rightarrow T^*S^2,\;\;((R,r),(q,p^T))\mapsto (Rq,(Rp+r\times Rq)^T),
     \end{align}

 where the transpose comes from the usual interpretation of covectors as row vectors.
+This is implemented in

+.. autofunction:: Learning_Hamiltonians.nn_functions.actionSE3NN

+The hat map is implemented in

+.. autofunction:: Learning_Hamiltonians.nn_functions.hatNN

-As a consequence, we can use also Lie group integrators to solve numerically the system :eq:`hameqpend`.
-In the `code <https://github.com/THREAD-3-2/Learning_Hamiltonians/blob/main/code/learn_hamiltonian.ipynb>`_, both Lie group integrators (Lie-Euler and commutator-free of order 4) and classical Runge-Kutta schemes (Euler and Runge-Kutta of order four) are implemented for the time integration of :eq:`hameqpend` during the training procedure.
+As a consequence of :eq:`act`, we can use also Lie group integrators to solve numerically the system :eq:`hameqpend`.
+In the `code <https://github.com/THREAD-3-2/Learning_Hamiltonians/blob/main/Learning_Hamiltonians/main.py>`_, both Lie group integrators (Lie-Euler and commutator-free of order 4) and classical Runge-Kutta schemes (Euler and Runge-Kutta of order four) are implemented for the time integration of :eq:`hameqpend` during the training procedure.

+.. autofunction:: Learning_Hamiltonians.nn_functions.LieEulerNN

+|

+.. autofunction:: Learning_Hamiltonians.nn_functions.CF4NN

+|

+.. autofunction:: Learning_Hamiltonians.nn_functions.ExpEuler

+|

+.. autofunction:: Learning_Hamiltonians.nn_functions.RK4

+Lie group inetgrators make use of the expoenntial map on :math:`SO(3)` and :math:`SE(3)`, implemented in

+.. autofunction:: Learning_Hamiltonians.nn_functions.expso3NN

+|

+.. autofunction:: Learning_Hamiltonians.nn_functions.exps33NN

 We represent a generic element of the special Euclidean group :math:`G=SE(3)` as an ordered pair :math:`(R,r)`, where :math:`R\in SO(3)` is a rotation matrix and :math:`r\in\mathbb{R}^3` is a vector.
 The vector field :math:`X(q,p)` can be expressed as :math:`\psi_*(F[H](q,p))(q,p)` with